signet-framework/case-study/pages/case-study/background/challenges_testing_microservices.md

 - Setting up the other service's runtime environment, configuring the service, and starting it up in the correct way
 - Setting up and configuring the other service's external dependencies (this might require getting additional teams involved as well)

-To address this problem, integration tests can be replaced with **service tests**, where the external service is replaced with a *test double*.
+To address this problem, integration tests can be supplemented with **service tests**, where the external service is replaced with a *test double*.
-The **test double** receives requests from the service being tested and sends back a canned response.
+The **test double** receives requests from the service being tested and sends back a canned response, enabling a team to test the integration of their service with another without actually spinning up the other service.
-This enables a team to test the integration of their service with another, without actually spinning up the other service.
+This lowers the costs of integration testing and speeds up the developer feedback loop.

 ![Integration test vs service test](../../../assets/trains_1.svg)

-However, service tests only work as long as the real provider's interface does not change; if the provider service changes, the test double needs to be updated as well.
+However, service tests only work as long as the real provider's interface does not drift from the test double; if the provider service changes, the test double needs to be updated as well.
-Ideally, there should be an automated way to validate that the test double is up to date with the real service it represents.
+Ideally, there should be an *automated* way to validate that the test double is up to date with the real service it represents.

 ### Challenges with E2E testing